 This doesn’t need to contain anything too detailed as you don’t want to overwhelm them with too much detail, something along the lines of: ‘Welcome to the team, we’re glad to have you onboard.
 In this pack, you will find XYZ’ will work.
 You should also include points of contact and details of any mentor etc.

 The boring, but important details – an employee handbook

-As a guide, you’ll want to include everything from vision statement, office policies and essential procedures (holiday requests, sick days, etc.) to the more fun topics like work perks.
+As a guide, you’ll want to include everything from a vision statement, office policies, and essential procedures (holiday requests, sick days, etc.) to the more fun topics like work perks.

 The Office Essentials

 No matter your age, owning new stationery is still an exciting prospect.
 Get rid of any first-day worries if a pen or notebook has been forgotten but provide employees with anything stationery-wise that they may need in their first few weeks.
 You’ll also ban cries of ‘I can never find a pen around here’ forever more.